akiflow/electron-panel-window/README.md

 * `closable: false`
 * `maximizable: false`

-Beware that you may need some additional logic if you actually need to close the window, as `win.close()` won't work at this point.
+Beware that you may need some additional logic if you actually need to close the window, as `win.close()` won't work at this point. (you can check the test to see how we did this)

+This looks no longer necessary in version 3.

 ### 2. `setVisibleOnAllWorkspaces(true)` cannot be used on these windows
 Apparently it causes everything to crash.